Published:

 While many may have assumed that a bubble was building and was doomed to burst over the past few years, such is not the case.

 The negative factors that contributed to the previous housing crisis are no longer present today.
-Mortgage rates are still very low and have declined throughout the past year.
-And they are expected to remain low throughout 2022, though perhaps slightly higher than they have been over the course of 2021.
-And demand may still be strong, but not as much as it was in 2018.
+Mortgage rates are have declined throughout the past year.
+And they are expected to continue to dip over the course of 2026.
+And demand may still be strong, but not as much as it was a few years back.

 James Young of the Runstad Center for Real Estate Studies at UW says: